xuejinli/kc-seatunel/docs/en/connector-v2/sink/Redis.md

 | 200  | get success    | true    |
 | 500  | internal error | false   |

-You can customize the Redis key using '{' and '}', and the field name in '{}' will be parsed and replaced by the field value in the upstream data.
-For example, If you assign field name to `{code}` and data_type to `key`, two data will be written to redis:
+If you assign field name to `code` and data_type to `key`, two data will be written to redis:
 1. `200 -> {code: 200, data: get success, success: true}`
 2. `500 -> {code: 500, data: internal error, success: false}`

-Redis key can be composed of fixed and variable parts, connected by ':'.
-For example, If you assign field name to `code:{code}` and data_type to `key`, two data will be written to redis:
-1. `code:200 -> {code: 200, data: get success, success: true}`
-2. `code:500 -> {code: 500, data: internal error, success: false}`

-If you assign field name to `value` and data_type to `key`, only one data will be written to redis:
+If you assign field name to `value` and data_type to `key`, only one data will be written to redis because `value` is not existed in upstream data's fields:

 1. `value -> {code: 500, data: internal error, success: false}`